 Notes: The eggs I use are about 50 g each without shells.

 Place egg whites in another clean mixing bowl (I usually wipe the bowl and the wire beater with paper towel dampened with vinegar or lemon juice to remove traces of grease).
 With a hand mixer or a stand mixer fitted with the whisk attachment, whip egg whites until foamy.
-Add cream of tartar (to stabilize the meringue) and continue beating until soft peaks form.
+Add vinegar (to stabilize the meringue) and continue beating until soft peaks form.
 Gradually add sugar in batches and continue beating until glossy and firm peaks form.
 When you lift up the whisk, the peak will hold its shape but the tip will fall back slightly.

 Scoop about one third of the meringue into the yolk batter and fold with a whisk to lighten.
 Then scrape this back into the bowl of meringue.
 Fold gently and thoroughly (so you don’t deflate the meringue) with a spatula until homogeneous.

 Pour batter into an unprepared tube pan.
 Tap pan against the kitchen countertop several times to get rid of any large air bubbles.
 Smooth top with an offset spatula.

 Bake for 30 to 35 minutes or until a wooden skewer inserted in the center of cake comes out clean.
 If you are like me who use a small-capacity oven or would like a more golden crust, please follow the instructions at the beginning of the blog post.
 Every oven is different so adjust baking time accordingly.
 Drop cake pan on the kitchen countertop at a distance upon removal from the oven.
 This will release any gas trapped in the cake cells and minimize shrinkage.
 Invert pan on a wire rack to cool completely before unmolding.